 Stymied by how to pronounce a name?
 NameSayer can help you.

-Our software has been helping universities since 2007.
+Our software has been helping businesses and universities since 2007.

 While the only foolproof way to get accurate name pronunciations is to ask each person how they pronounce their name, most fundraising campaigns are not able to undertake that exercise.
 You are faced with the daunting task of pronouncing names from many ethnic backgrounds.